Best Apps for Gig Workers Tracking Expenses and Mileage

 A common expense for GoShare drivers is vehicle cost and maintenance.
 Drivers may be eligible to deduct a standard rate for “business” mile you drove in the past year.
-For miles driven in 2018, the standard mileage deduction is 54.5 cents per mile.
-For miles driven in 2019, this rate will go up to 58 cents per mile.
+For miles driven in 2020, the standard mileage deduction is 57.5 cents per mile.
+For miles driven in 2021, this rate is expected to go down to 56 cents per mile.

 Other common expenses include:

 - Office Supplies

 You can deduct these costs from your earnings when you file your taxes.
 For example, if John earned $40,000 in 2018, but had $5,000 in expenses, he could deduct or subtract that $5,000 from his original earnings.
 Instead of taxing him for $40,000 in income, the IRS would only tax him for $35,000 in income.
 If he was being taxed at 22%, that would be a savings of $1,180.